CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 ## Selection of wrong inputs for the type of plot that they choose to run.

-- Selects O3 for AQS Daily, when AQS Daily only supports O3_8hrmax and O3_1hrmax)
+- Selection of O3 for AQS Daily, when AQS Daily only supports O3_8hrmax and O3_1hrmax)
   - Pay attention to the description in paranthesis next to the Obs Network name: AQS - Daily O3 (1-hr and 8-hr max O3)

 - Date selection is automatically set for the first project, but if you add a second project, you need to change the data range to include that second project.

-- Selects only one network for a plot program that is looking for multiple networks
+- Selection of only one network for a plot program that is looking for multiple networks

 ## Error due to missing data